 As we get older, our skin tone changes.
 Specifically, our skin tends to get a bit “redder” as the capillaries in our face get more fragile and break.
 This is one of the reasons that it is so difficult for many women our age to make reds look good with our skin.

 The same goes for pastels, which have a tendency to “mix” with our skin.
 This is yet another example of why color selection is so important when it comes to fashion for older women.
 It’s better to stick with dark colors, such as black, dark blue, or bordeaux, for your basic items of clothing.
 You can always accessorize them with other colors.
 Just be extra careful with reds and pastels.

 Choose Clothing for Fit First and Color Second

-Perhaps the most important advice is to keep color in perspective.
+Perhaps the most important piece of advice is to keep color in perspective.
 Compared to “fit,” it’s just not that important.
-What we really want to do it technically fit your body, so that the clothing fits you.
+What you really want to do is technically fit your body, so that the clothing fits you.
 Then, the color can be added.